 Jim has been involved with Sharktank since late 1998, after the second of his two daughters was diagnosed with Cystic Fibrosis, and has served as a board member board member for 10 years.
 Through the years Jim has been active in research, administration, web development, and fundraising.
 Jim graduated from Brigham Young University in 1992 and has been a software engineer for over 20 years.
-His hobbies are history, biochemistry, guitar playing, and tennis.

 Having earned degrees in art history, English and higher education administration, Dr. Mary McNichols is a Professor of Art History in Detroit where she has also served at her institution as Associate Academic Dean and Department Chair.
 Mary has been widely published in the field of art history.
 She has been a member of the Board of Directors since 2009 and currently functions as Secretary of the Board.
 Mary has spent considerable time researching cystic fibrosis and looks forward to assisting Sharktank Research Foundation with further research and fundraising in an effort to ensure effective therapies for cystic fibrosis.

 Dr. Lauranell (Nell) Burch received her MS in Biology from Bowling Green State University in Ohio, in 1986.
 From 1986-through 2001, she was employed at University of North Carolina (UNC)-Chapel Hill in the Dept of Pulmonary Medicine, where she developed methods which led to her discovery of a common splicing mutation in the Cystic Fibrosis gene, which she published with her coauthors in The New England Journal of Medicine.
 In addition, between 1996 through 2001, while working full time in the lab, she was enrolled full time as a graduate student in UNC’s Genetics and Molecular Biology Curriculum, receiving her PhD for her work in Cystic Fibrosis in 2001.